organisciak/dissertation/document/2_litreview.md

  commons-based peer production[@benkler_wealth_2006], and free and open-source development [@lakhani_how_2003; @raymond_cathedral_1999].

-While there have been occasional semantic attempts to redefine crowdsourcing again as a more granular term, its colloquial adoptions seems to have commented its use as a broad concept.
+While there have been occasional semantic attempts to redefine crowdsourcing again as a more granular term, its colloquial adoptions seem to have cemented its use as a broad concept.

 ### Wisdom of the Crowds

 _The Wisdom of the Crowds_[@surowiecki_wisdom_2004] is a book written by journalist James Surowiecki in 2004.
-The book observes the strength of human decision-making when one in aggregate, and the term 'wisdom of the crowds' has survived the book to refer to cases that make use of this.
+The book observes the strength of human decision-making when done in aggregate, and the term 'wisdom of the crowds' has survived the book to refer to cases that make use of this.

 ### Human-Computation

 _Human Computation_ emerged from from the doctoral dissertation work by Luis von Ahn in 2005, popularized alongside the ESP Game [@ahn_labeling_2004; @von_ahn_games_2006]. <!--_-->
-It refers to a process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instructions" [@law_human_2011] -- performed by humans.
+It refers to the process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instructions" [@law_human_2011] -- performed by humans.

 In synthesizing the definition of human computation in relation to crowdsourcing, collection intelligence, and social computing, Quinn and Bederson note two characteristics of consensus: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and that "the human participation is direction by the computational system or process" [@quinn_human_2011].

 As noted by @law_human_2011, Turing defined the purpose of computers as carrying out operations that humans would normally do.
-Human Computation, then, refers to utilizing humans for operations that computers simply are not capable of performed yet.
+Human Computation, then, refers to utilizing humans for operations that computers are not capable of performing yet.

 By this definition, much human computation aligns with crowdsourcing, but large swaths of crowdsourcing are not relevant to human computation.
-For example, the types of large creative crowdsourcing projects like T-shirt design website Threadless and online encyclopedia Wikipedia are not human computation.
+For example, creative crowdsourcing projects like T-shirt design website Threadless and online encyclopedia Wikipedia are not human computation.
-Inversely, human computation does not have to sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_human_2011].
+Inversely, human computation does not have to be sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_human_2011].

 ### Open-Source